Peer Review Process

 Closed peer review

 “MLTJ” operate a closed peer review process.
+All the peer revision system is double blind.
 Reviewers will be treated anonymously and the pre-publication history of each article will not be made available online.

 Authors are encouraged to suggest potential reviewers; however, it is at the Editor discretion whether to invite these reviewers.